 - Line a small baking tray with baking paper or tin foil and set aside.

-- In your blender or food processor, mix together desiccated coconut, coconut cream, maple syrup and vanilla extract until sticky.
+- In your blender or food processor, mix together the desiccated/shredded coconut, coconut cream, maple syrup and vanilla extract until sticky.

-- Next, form the sticky mixture into rounded rectangles or balls if you like (but the rectangles are more like Bounty bars).
+- Next, form the sticky mixture into rounded rectangles or balls (you can also use a silicone mold to make this easier if you wish).
 Wet your hands when moulding the bars as this makes them easier to shape.

 - Pop in the freezer for 30 minutes.

 - In the meantime, melt the chocolate.
-Use a bit of coconut oil if you have it to make the chocolate even lusher.
+You can add a little bit of coconut oil to the chocolate to make it smoother if you wish.

 - It's time to do the chocolate coating.
 Take the bars out of the freezer and dip them into the melted chocolate, coating them completely.
-Then put them back on the tray; they will harden quickly so if you want to add some extra topping, be fast.
+Then put them back on the tray; they will harden quickly so if you want to add some extra toppings, do it quickly before they set.

 - Pop the tray in the fridge or freezer so that they set completely.